Harry Crosbie: The Point Village and later developments

 Crosbie planned a multi-element development north of the Point Theatre, to include a hotel (now the Gibson), a shopping centre, apartments, office space, the 39-storey "Watchtower" which was to be the tallest building in Ireland, a "U2 Experience", a ferris wheel and a sculpture.
 At one point, he had budgetary plans for investment of about 850 million euro in this.
 As Crosbie was unable to repay his €430 million debt to NAMA, NAMA appointed receivers to all of Crosbie's assets.

 In 2017, NAMA sold the Gibson Hotel in the Point Village to Deka Immobilien for €87 million and in 2022 The Point Village was sold by NAMA for €85 million.

 Recognition

 In 2012, Crosbie was awarded an honorary OBE, being invested by the British Ambassador to Ireland in Glencairn House, in recognition of services to Anglo-Irish cultural relations and for organising an event during the state visit by Elizabeth II to Ireland in 2011.

 Personal life

-Crosbie is married for the second time, his first wife, with whom he had three children, having died.
-He has at least six grandchildren.
-He moved from a large house on Shrewsbury Road to a converted warehouse on Hanover Quay in the Docklands.
+Crosbie is married for the second time, his first wife, with whom he had three children (Claire, Alison and Simon) having died.
+He has eight grandchildren/> He moved from a large house on Shrewsbury Road to a converted warehouse on Hanover Quay in the Docklands.
 He published a book of short stories in 2021.